hftbattle/documentation/en/interface/analysis/stats.md

 - `AVG` — average strategy score calculated on all of the days (taking fee of {{ book["constraint.comission"] }} per lot into account).
 - `STD` — [standard deviation]({{ book["std_deviation.en_url"] }}) of result on all sample days.
-- `MIN_INTRADAY_RESULT` — the minimal result of the strategy that was reached at any given moment during a day (not necessarily at the close of the trading session), among all of the days.
+- `MIN_INTRADAY_RESULT` — the minimum result of the strategy that was reached at any given moment during a day (not necessarily at the close of the trading session), among all of the days.

-To get exact values of these components click “Details” in table rows.
+Click “Details” in a table row to get exact values of these components.

 #### Results by day {#results_by_day}